omept/reposvc/README.md

     The service continuously monitors the repository and updates the database with new commits as they appear on GitHub.

-- **Querying data:**

-    Example queries include retrieving the top N commit authors and fetching commits by repository name.
-These can be executed via the provided API or CLI commands.

 ### Example Queries